kabirhiking/django-basics/Readme.md

 **Master Django Fundamentals: Build a Strong Foundation in Python Web Development with Django!**

-It introduces you to Django’s core concepts by building a simple **Employee Directory Website**.
+It introduces you to Django’s core concepts by building a  **Employee Directory Website**.
 You’ll learn how to create web applications using Django’s powerful MVC (Model-View-Controller) architecture and gain hands-on experience with its ORM and database operations.

 ---